wso2/carbon-apimgt/README.md

 If you want to build carbon-apimgt from the source code:

 1. Install Java 7 or 8 (http://www.oracle.com/technetwork/java/javase/downloads)
+1. Install NodeJS 8.12.0 or above and NPM 5.7.0 or above
 1. Install Apache Maven 3.x.x (https://maven.apache.org/download.cgi#)
 1. Get a clone or download the source from this repository (https://github.com/wso2/carbon-apimgt.git).
 1. Check out branch master as follows:\